oci-landing-zones/oci-cis-landingzone-quickstart/FAQ.md

 Objective, consensus-driven, security guidelines for OCI that have been accepted by the Center for Internet Security (CIS) and the supporting CIS community.
 Click [here](https://www.cisecurity.org/benchmark/oracle_cloud/) to download a copy.

-<a name="lz"></a>**What is the CIS Landing Zone?**
+<a name="lz"></a>**What is the CIS OCI Landing Zone?**

-The CIS Landing Zone is a publicly available reference architecture for creating the foundations of a secure tenancy on OCI following best practices from the CIS Benchmark for OCI; along with best practices developed in OCI for our own Oracle PaaS, SaaS, and IT services.
+The CIS OCI Landing Zone is a publicly available reference architecture for creating the foundations of a secure tenancy on OCI following best practices from the CIS Benchmark for OCI; along with best practices developed in OCI for our own Oracle PaaS, SaaS, and IT services.
 In addition to the reference architecture, the Landing Zone includes easy to deploy Terraform code (Quick Start) that automates the creation of a secure tenancy and a compliance checking script that can be used on new or existing tenancies that validates configuration in the tenancy for compliance with the CIS benchmark recommendations.

 <a name="cost"></a>**What is the cost of the services created by the Landing Zone?**